- Bandar Seri Begawan

 A 10 percent service charge is normally included in all hotel, taxi, bar and restaurant bills, and further tipping is not necessary.

-Dress smartly for business meetings; a suit and tie is expected.
+Business people dress smartly for meetings; a suit and tie is expected.
 Office hours are typically Monday to Thursday 8am to 5pm, and Saturdays 8am to 12pm.
 Shortened office hours operate during the fasting month of Ramadan.
-Greet business associates with a handshake, although not members of the opposite sex.
+Business associates greet members of the same sex with a handshake.

 The international country dialling code for Brunei is +673.
 The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City/area codes are in use e.g. 2 for Bandar Seri Begawan.
-Mobile phone GSM 900 and 3G 2100 networks operate throughout the country.
-High speed internet access is widely available in the main towns and large hotels.
+High-speed internet access is widely available in the main towns and large hotels.

 Travellers over the age of 17 may import the following into Brunei without having to pay customs duty: 2 bottles of alcoholic spirit (maximum total of 2 litres) and 12 cans of beer/lager (by non-Muslims and for personal consumption only); 60ml of perfume and 250ml eau de toilette.
 Duty is charged on all tobacco products.
 It is strictly prohibited to import firearms, drugs and pornography.
 The penalty for trafficking drugs is death while possession of any quantity of drugs carries a mandatory 20-year jail sentence.
 All medication must be declared and relevant prescriptions presented.
 Curiously there is also a strict ban on entering the country in possession of amulets or lucky charms made from bullets.